softwaregravy/softwaregravy.github.io/_drafts/2022-10-05-Rails-Time-Testing.markdown

 So what's the real difference here?
 Not much.
 At the end of the day, both implementations stub the same few methods the same core time/date libraries.
 There are a couple though:

-1. `Timecop` does not support unstubbing methods.
+1. Timecop does not support unstubbing methods.
 It just falls back to the default implementation if nothing is specified.
 `Timecop#return` clears the stubbed times.
 `TimeHelpers#travel_back` actually removes the stubbed methods and restores the original.
-2. `Timecop` stubs more methods. `Time#new`, `Date#strptime`, `Date#parse`, and `DateTime#parse` are overridden by `Timecop`, but not `TimeHelpers`.
+2. Timecop stubs more methods. `Time#new`, `Date#strptime`, `Date#parse`, and `DateTime#parse` are overridden by Timecop, but not TimeHelpers.
-This lets `Timecop` sub in stubbed times in these additional methods that might have missing pieces.
+This lets Timecop sub in stubbed times in these additional methods that might have missing pieces.
   - As an example:
 ```ruby
 3.1.2 :020 > Date.parse("Jan-10")